These docs describe Clawboo v0.3.1, the current release.

 enginesfield requiresnode >=22.0.0.npxships with Node, so if you have a recent Node you already have everything you need. - A terminal and a web browser.
 The launcher opens your default browser automatically.

-- No global install, no OpenClaw, no provider key required to launch.
+- No OpenClaw and no provider key required to launch.
 You pick a runtime and (optionally) paste a provider key inside the onboarding wizard, not before it.
+A global install (

 v22.x or higher, you’re set.
 If not, install a current Node from nodejs.org or via a version manager (nvm, fnm, etc.) before continuing.